Relations of Responsibility. Installation view, Audain Gallery, 2019. Photo: Blaine Campbell.

 In the capacity to respond to the call of a score, the agency of an actor is first acknowledged and then subsequently altered through the heeding of that call.
 The understanding of a score — how it signifies and what meaning is made from it — develops in reciprocity to these interactions.

 Raven Chacon's series For Zitkála-Šá (2019 – ) links the Yankton Dakota Sioux writer, musician and activist to contemporary female Indigenous composers.
 The visual scores are accompanied by performance instructions, creating conditions for embodiment.
-Chacon has stipulated that the scores be performed first by the people they have been written for, and only then, later, by other women.
+Chacon has stipulated that the scores be performed first by the people they have been written for, and only then, later, by others.
 In this way, what the scores signify is first shaped by those people whose lives they document, foregrounding the agency of these women in interpreting the biographies, as much as they themselves are shaped by forming a response to Chacon's call.